 In order for your app to communicate with the Airship API it must use a key and secret combination that authenticates it to your Airship app setup.
-These keys are generated automatically when you create an app in our dashboard, and you manually copy them into your iOS, Android/Amazon or Windows app configuration.
+These keys are generated automatically when you create an app in our dashboard, and you manually copy them into your iOS, Android/Amazon. or Windows app configuration.
 Since app bundles are fundamentally considered insecure (they can be decompiled), this key and secret combination limits the APIs that your device can communicate with.
-This allows the device to modify tags, and aliases for a specific Channel, device token, APID or Pin, and nothing more.
+This allows the device to modify tags and named user for a specific channel, device token, or APID, and nothing more.

 Push addresses/tokens are sufficiently random that they can be considered obscure, and the associated data is low risk.
 We employ additional security on our servers to monitor for abuse.
-Tags and aliases should be considered obscure, however they are trusted APIs for devices to access so you should not place sensitive information in a tag or alias.
+Tags and named user should be considered obscure, however they are trusted APIs for devices to access so you should not place sensitive information in a tag or named user.

 We generate one additional piece of data called the Master Secret, which is used to do all communication with our wider APIs.
 The Master Secret should never be placed in an app bundle, nor released to the public.
 This is the secret you use to authenticate requests to our server for generating pushes, rich app pages, and more.

-Airship-generated string passed back to devices and stored in the device keychain for authenticating user-related device API actions when paired with the Password.
-This is not the same as your Airship dashboard login.
+- Airship-generated string passed back to devices and stored in the device keychain for authenticating user-related device API actions when paired with the Password.
+This is not the same as your Airship dashboard user ID.

 API Authentication Map

 |Tags||App Key/Secret & Token||Single: App Key/Secret & Token Enumerate: App Key/Secret||App Key/Secret & Token||Single from Device: App Key/Secret & Token All tags, all devices: Master Secret|

 |Device Token/APID/PIN Registration||App Key/Secret & Token||Single: App Key/Secret & Token Enumerate: Master Secret||App Key/Secret & Token||App Key/Secret & Token1|